 Macro Automation

-Located in the Utilities panel, the Macro Automation tool speeds up and simplifies the macro creation process.
+The Macro Automation tool speeds up and simplifies the macro creation process.
 Utilizing Element Filters will drastically reduce the size of the codebase and allow it to be more universal.
 In-house teams can write simple code blocks to handle the work for users to decide how and when to use it by leveraging custom element filter rules.

 Tool Palette buttons